caxton/hello_scala_finatra_mongodb/README.md

-# Sample project to integrate Scala and MongoDB
+# Getting started with MongoDB and Scala
-The sample project demonstrate how to integrate Scala and MongoDB
+The simple project demonstrate how to integrate Scala and MongoDB via [MongoDB Scala Driver] (https://mongodb.github.io/mongo-scala-driver/)

 ## Prerequisite
 You can get information how to setup a Scala project with Finatra: